edwardp8740/sep10-freedom-project/blog/entry01.md

 I am currently on the first step, (step 1), and a bit of the second step, (researching), of the EDP, (engineering design process).
 A problem I hope to solve with my project is that people think technology won't help architecture.
 I plan on asking my friends about their opinion and ideas and use that to help me find possible solutions as well just ideas for future technology in architecture.

 ## Skills
-Some skills I've leanred are:
+Some skills I've learned are:
 * How to Google
 * Time Management